ElementsProject/lightning/doc/lightningd-config.5.md

 ### General options

+* **developer**

+  This enables developer mode, allowing developer options and commands to be used.
+It also disabled deprecated APIs; use `allow-deprecated-apis=true` to re-enable them.

 * **allow-deprecated-apis**=*BOOL*

-  Enable deprecated options, JSONRPC commands, fields, etc. It defaults to *true*, but you should set it to *false* when testing to ensure that an upgrade won't break your configuration.
+  Enable deprecated options, JSONRPC commands, fields, etc. It defaults to *true* outside developer mode, but you should set it to *false* when testing to ensure that an upgrade won't break your configuration.

 * **help**